History highlights

 BIALYSTOK CITY HOSPITALS AT THE TURN OF THE CENTURY

-In the modern era Bialystok gained its first hospitals - asylums.
-However, it was not until the 1840s that the first municipal hospital, later called St. Roch's Hospital, was organized in a tenement house at ul.
+In the modern era, Bialystok saw its first hospitals come to life – the asylums.
+However, it was not until the 1840s that the first municipal hospital, later called St. Roch Hospital, was set up in a tenement house at ul.
 Lipowa.
-Its capacity was 52 patients.
+Its was capable of accommodating 52 patients.

 1915